TungstenTransformation/KTScripts/SeparationByLocator.md

 # Two Strategies
 The attached sample set contains 11 pages that contain single numbers on most pages.
-**1,1,2,3, ,4, ,4,5,5,5**
+**1, ,1,2,3, ,4,5,6,5,5**
-These need to be separated into 5 documents
+These need to be separated into 6 documents
-**1-1,2,3- ,4- -4,5-5-5**
+**1- -1,2,3- ,4,5,6-6-6**
-The separation locator finds nothing on page 2 of document 3 and page 2 of document 4.
+The separation locator finds nothing on page 2 of document 1 and page 2 of document 3.
-Document 4 contains a blank page in the middle.
-The most complicated part of the script is ensuring that page 3 of document 4 is part of the preceding document.
+Document 1 contains a blank page in the middle.
+The most complicated part of the script is ensuring that page 3 of document 1 remains part of the document.
 We cannot use the simplistic strategy *make a new document if the locator has a different value than the previous page*.
-We need to deal with blank pages.
+We need to look before the blank pages.

 Some locators find only ONE result and then stop.
 We need to call these locators for each page.
 * database locator